Metronidazole Gel for Rosacea UK: How It Works, Rozex, Triggers & Results

 Is metronidazole for rosacea the same as metronidazole for infections?

 Metronidazole is the same active ingredient in both uses, but the mechanism differs.
-For bacterial infections (BV, dental infections, soft tissue infections), it acts as an antibiotic by disrupting DNA replication in anaerobic bacteria.
-For rosacea, topical metronidazole works primarily through anti-inflammatory and antioxidant effects — suppressing reactive oxygen species rather than killing rosacea-causing bacteria directly.
+For bacterial infections, it acts as an antibiotic.
+For rosacea, topical metronidazole works primarily through anti-inflammatory and antioxidant effects — suppressing reactive oxygen species rather than killing bacteria directly.

 Can I get metronidazole gel for rosacea online?

 Yes.
-Access Doctor's GPhC-registered pharmacist independent prescribers can assess your suitability for topical metronidazole via a secure online consultation.
-If appropriate, a prescription is issued and medication dispatched next working day.
+Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your suitability via a secure online consultation.
+If appropriate, medication is dispatched next working day.
 GPhC pharmacy #9011198.

 References